rwblokzijl/Msc-thesis-EuroToken/thesis.md

 gateway application that handles the transaction validation and exchange of EuroToken.
 We demonstrated our implementation in two field trails and verified the usability of the system.
 We enabled users to safely transact by scanning a QR code to send money using only their phone.
-We also showed the off-line transfer capability of the EuroToken in the real world.
+We also showed the offline transfer capability of the EuroToken in the real world.

 We validated our design by running a simulation of multiple EuroToken wallets